 A milky foam should form on the top – these are milk solids that you should discard to be left with pure fat.
 Clarified butter doesn’t burn as easily as normal butter.
 It’s perfect for getting a crispy bottom that isn’t charred after cooking for a long time.

 Finely chop your fresh rosemary and mix it into the butter.
-Then brush your ovenproof pan with 2 tsp of your rosemary butter.
+Then brush your ovenproof pan with 2 teaspoon of your rosemary butter.
 Arrange the bottom layer of potatoes neatly overlapping them.
 Then brush with some butter, making sure you get some of the rosemary that sunk to the bottom.
 Season with a little salt and pepper.
 Then layer the potatoes, butter and seasoning again.

 Repeat until you finish with the potatoes.
 Make sure to use your butter sparingly between layers, not to run out.
 But don’t be tempted to add more butter either.